 Use natural pet-care and cleaning products

-Feed them the right food
+Green your pet food: Feed them right

 Many conventional pet-food brands are made up of animal-byproducts that offer no nutrition at all and in fact, are known as inedibles, you would eat that, so why feed it to your pet!
 The animals used to make many pet foods are classified as “4-D,” which is really a polite way of saying “Dead, Dying, Diseased, or Down (Disabled)”.
 The only way to avoid this is to look for a label that states that the food is FDA-certified food-grade meat.
 Shop for your pet’s food in the same way you’d shop for your family, local, organic, humanely raised foods without hormones and antibiotics added.
 And avoid artificial preservatives, artificial ingredients or genetically modified ingredients